First read about general requirements at Before You Apply, and then learn about additional requirements.

 For single students, awards of assistantships and fellowships by Rutgers generally satisfy the financial certification requirements for admission.

-The following information has been prepared to answer many of the questions frequently asked by new international scholars and students preparing to come to Rutgers.
+The following information has been prepared to answer many of the questions frequently asked by new international students preparing to come to Rutgers.

 International students on H, F, or J visas are not eligible for in-state tuition rates.
 To be eligible for in-state tuition, you must be a citizen of the United States or a permanent resident (hold a green card), and have resided in New Jersey for a minimum of 1 year.